Johnson City, Texas

-Johnson City is a city and the county seat of Blanco County, Texas, United States.
-The population was 1,627 at the 2020 census.
-Founded in 1879, it was named for early settler James Polk Johnson, nephew to Sam E. Johnson Sr. Johnson City is part of the Texas-German belt region.
+Johnson City is a city in and the county seat of Blanco County, Texas, United States.
+Its population was 1,627 at the 2020 census.
+Founded in 1879, it was named for early settler James Polk Johnson, nephew of Sam E. Johnson, Sr., and uncle of US President Lyndon B. Johnson.
+Johnson City is part of the Texas-German belt region.